Yashraj2k04/sudoku_solver/README.md

-added input grid 3x3 in main_window to enter values in board. was really tuff to get around it.

-next is to enhance its ui a bit more. then will go to actual cell validation logic after that
+improved ui a whole lot. next comes a bit more of ui, then actual playable logic